ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 command line
 $$$$$$$$$$$$$$$

 Instead of queuing up a batch job to run on the compute nodes, you can request that the job scheduler allocate you to a compute node **now**, and log you onto it.
 These are called **interactive batch jobs**.

-Projects that have dedicated interactive nodes, do not need to go through the scheduler.
-Members of these projects just log in directly to thier nodes.
+Projects that have dedicated interactive nodes, do not need to go through the scheduler; members of these projects just log in directly to thier nodes.

-To launch an interactive batch job using the job scheduler with the default values for the job resources (nodes,cores,memory, and so on), run the following command, replacing ``ALL_ACCT``, with the name of your allocation account:
+To launch an interactive batch job using the job scheduler with the default values for the job resources (nodes,cores,memory, and so on), run the following command, replacing **ALL_ACCT**, with the name of your allocation account:

 .. code-block::

    srun -A ALL_ACCT --pty bash

 .. warning::
-   End the interactive job as soon as you're done, by typing ``exit``.
+   End the interactive job **as soon as you're done**, by typing ``exit``.
 If you leave the job running, even if you are not running any processes, your allocation account is being charged for the time.

-To specify resources for your interactive batch job the ``srun`` command syntax should look similar to the following, replacing ``ACCT_NAME`` with the name of your charge account:
+To specify resources for your interactive batch job the ``srun`` command syntax should look similar to the following, replacing **ACCT_NAME** with the name of your charge account:

 .. code-block::

   srun --account=ACCT_NAME --partition=cpu --time=00:30:00 --nodes=1 --ntasks-per-node=16 --pty /bin/bash

-This example will run an interactive batch job in the cpu partition (queue) with a wall clock limit of **30 minutes**, using **one node** and **16 cores per node**.
-You can also use other ``sbatch`` options, such as those documented above.
+This example will run an interactive batch job in the CPU partition (queue) with a wall clock limit of **30 minutes**, using **one node** and **16 cores per node**.
+You can also use other ``sbatch`` options.

 After you enter the command, you will have to wait for Slurm to start the job.
 You will see output similar to this: